 We have video taped a number of our master instructors giving lessons on various grade appropriate topics.
 From these lectures we have built out complete units of study for the home school family to build their instruction around.
 With each history lesson, you will receive access to a step by step course that your scholar can take as well has an interactive syllabus with dozens of resources for you to use to dive deeper into a subject should your scholar like what they are learning.
 We’ve organized, searched and built out a deep and rich content base for you to quickly find and use to enrich your instruction.

 Effective instruction in science will be offered through hands-on experience and observation.
 Scholars are encouraged to ask questions about how their world works and seek answers, make observations and discuss findings, to be actively engaged in learning about science, technology, engineering and math as they learn to view the world through a scientific lens.
-Scholars will use the Paige Hudson series of Classical Education in Science.

 - The teaching of science will be heavily focused on the Socratic method of giving the scholars foundational information and then asking questions that encourage critical thinking and assessment skills.